by Robin McMeeking

 Politically it is an enviable position to be in, to be the problem identifier and claim to have the solutions.
 In many cases the “crisis” is the result of previous government actions; the unintended consequences of trying to control something.

-Our current “economic crisis” is the result of problems in the housing mortgage market.
+The 2008 “economic crisis” was the result of problems in the housing mortgage market.
 The events behind this crisis are carefully analyzed by Thomas Sowell in The Housing Boom and Bust which is summarized here by Walter E. Williams.
 A portion of his summary follows:

 The root of the problem lies in Washington.
 The Community Reinvestment Act of 1977, later given teeth during the Bush and Clinton administrations, forced financial institutions to make risky mortgage loans they otherwise would not have made.
 President Clinton’s Attorney General Janet Reno threatened legal action against lenders whose racial statistics raised her suspicions.
 Bank loan qualification standards, in general, came under criticism as being too stringent regarding down payments, credit histories, and income.
 Fannie Mae and Freddie Mac, two government-sponsored enterprises, by lowering their standards for the kinds of mortgage paper they would purchase from banks and other mortgage lenders, gave financial institutions further incentive to make risky loans.